Seventh Son (film): Release

 The film was originally scheduled for release on February 15, 2013, but was moved back to October 18, 2013, to complete post-production.
 It was moved again to January 17, 2014, due to the film's production partner Legendary Pictures parting ways with Warner Bros., who were initially intended to distribute the film.
 On August 15, 2013, it was announced that Legendary had sold the distribution rights to their new partner Universal Studios, which pulled the film again.
 On November 27, 2013, it was announced that the film was pushed back to February 6, 2015.
 The film premiered in France on December 17, 2014.

 Home media

 Universal Pictures Home Entertainment released Seventh Son on DVD and Blu-ray Disc on May 26, 2015.

 Reception

 Box office

 The month before its release, Seventh Son featured in a list of "The Riskiest Box Office Bets of 2015" published by Screen Rant.

-In the United States and Canada, Seventh Son grossed $17.2 million, with $97.0 million in other territories, for a worldwide total of $114.3 million, against a budget of $95 million to $110 million.
+In the US and Canada, Seventh Son grossed $17.2 million, with $97.0 million in other territories, for a worldwide total of $114 million, against a budget of $95 million to $110 million.
 It opened at No. 4, its first of two consecutive weeks in the Top 10 at the domestic box office.

 Barely surpassing its basic production cost, the film was a commercial disaster, according to Variety, which predicted a "projected loss of $85 million".